Mobin56/Ass05/README.md

 6. What is conditional rendering?
 Give an example from your project.

-Conditional rendering means displaying different UI based on a condition.

-In this project, the loading screen is conditionally displayed while the JSON data is being loaded.
+Conditional rendering means displaying different UI based on a condition In this project, the loading screen is conditionally displayed while the JSON data is being loaded.

 7. How does data flow from Parent to Child and Child to Parent?
 Parent to Child:
 Data is passed from a parent component to a child component using props.
 Child to Parent
 A child can communicate with its parent by receiving a callback function through props and calling that function.

-📁 Project Structure
+Project Structure
 src/
 ├── components/
 │   ├── Navbar.jsx